Knowledge Base Home Delivery

 Add a subject line with a tagline or your company name so that customers recognize the email is coming from you.
 Here’s an example: Benchmark Email Newsletter

 Stay consistent and add a tagline in your subject line every time.
-The more you do this, the less chance you’ll get marked as spam.
+The more you do this, the less possibility your emails will be marked as spam.

 Custom HTML

 Using custom HTML in your emails is okay; however, we do not recommend doing it unless you are familiar with coding.
 With our drag and drop editor, no coding is necessary, but we understand if you’d like to add a code script to help engage your contacts further.
 Using custom HTML can lead to possible coding errors that could be flagged as spam.
-If you are going to use custom HTML in your emails, please keep in mind that it’s being used for emails and not for websites.
-Colorful backgrounds, tables, JavaScript, and Web forms should not be in your newsletters.
+If you use custom HTML in your emails, please remember that it’s being used in an email and not a website.
+Your newsletters should not contain colorful backgrounds, tables, JavaScript, and Web forms.

 Text to image ratio